RobotLocomotion/drake/drake/doc/development_on_osx.rst

     brew update
     brew install git

-If gitk does not start with an ``unknown color name "lime"`` error, upgrade your vesrion of Tcl/Tk:
+If gitk does not start with an ``unknown color name "lime"`` error, upgrade your version of Tcl/Tk:

     brew cask install tcl